 Anyone with a Bermudan rig, or even a gaffer for that matter, knows how tricky it is to hold a steady course when running before the wind, especially if a big sea is also coming up astern.
-With square sails correctly braced on the foremast a schooner becomes very stable and there is absolutely no fear of gybing or broaching.
-Indeed the course can vary by as much as 30 degrees and the autopilot or even a novice helmsman will have little difficulty in keeping the boat on a steady downwind run.
+With square sails correctly braced on the foremast a Brigantine becomes very stable and there is absolutely no fear of gybing or broaching.
+Indeed the course can vary by as much as 30 degrees and an autopilot or even a novice helmsman will have little difficulty in keeping the boat on a steady downwind run.

 However, there is also a significant problem having a conventional square sail set on a yard high up a mast: That is, furling and unfurling the darn thing!
 This single issue precludes their use on all but large crewed vessels, like sail training ships, with lots of young people willing to scale the ratlines and edge out along the swaying footropes to claw the canvas onto the yard.
 It is a very dangerous operation - and I know from where I speak.
 But what if you could easily furl and unfurl the square sail from the safety of the cockpit, without a single person having to go aloft?
 I solved this problem and it will be an article in “Good Old Boat” magazine in June 2015.
 If you are really interested in the solution, e-mail me privately.

 So here is the ongoing saga of the transformation of an oldish ketch into a modern comfortable cruising Brigantine.